 Chris Boman is a partner in the Irvine office.
-His practice is focused on defending employment related lawsuits and administrative complaints on a variety of issues, including harassment, retaliation, and discrimination, workplace violence, employee discipline and termination, and wage & hour, including prevailing wage issues.
+His practice is focused on defending employment related lawsuits and administrative complaints on a variety of issues, including harassment, retaliation, discrimination, workplace violence, employee discipline and termination, and wage & hour, including prevailing wage issues.

 He represents employers in both state and federal court as well as before state and federal agencies, such as the Equal Employment Opportunity Commission (EEOC), the California Department of Fair Employment and Housing, and the Division of Labor Standards Enforcement (DLSE).